Warning, borrowing money also costs money.

 Origin of the crisis

-• Collapse of real estate markets and the poor financial health of some banks: the credit crisis mainly comes from the United States but also from Spain.
+• Collapse of real estate markets and the poor financial health of certain banks: the credit crisis mainly comes from the United States but also from Spain.
 These two countries have in common having speculated on the limitless increase of real estate markets.
-Thus, US and Spanish banks have lent a lot of money to borrowers who could not afford to acquire real estate at the proposed value.
+Thus, US and Spanish banks lent a lot of money to borrowers who could not afford to acquire real estate of the proposed value.
 These banks thus speculated on the increase of real estate markets to compensate for the financial risk in case of default.
-Unfortunately, the real estate markets collapsed.
+Unfortunately, real estate markets collapsed.
 Borrowers could no longer repay their loans and some banks had to record financial losses, putting them on the brink of bankruptcy.

 Consequences